 Partnership Provides Latest Instructional Technology and Methods

 Alief ISD is a firm believer that it is never too early for a student to begin learning.
 The district is looking to expand the successful partnerships with private child care centers as more and more research shows that the first few years of a child’s life is of the utmost importance in a child’s development.

-The district has partnered with the Children’s Learning Institute from UTHealth to implement the Texas School Ready (TSR) Program to private child care centers in the Alief area.
+The district has been partnered with the Children’s Learning Institute from UTHealth since 2017, to implement the Texas School Ready (TSR) Program to private child care centers in the Alief area.
 This partnership is a win-win for all involved.
 Students receive high quality Pre-K instruction while child care centers benefit as they receive professional development and coaching from trained early childhood personnel.